althea-net/rita-firmware/README.md

 select your target device as well as Althea's required packages.
 Wireguard (the metapackage) , ipset, althea-rust-binaries, althea-babeld, and luci (also the metapackage).

-Then run `make -j <num cores>' to build the firmware, this will take a while.
+Then run `make -j <num cores>` to build the firmware, this will take a while.
 When it's finished flash the resulting image.
-Login via ssh and copy`/etc/config/network`and`/etc/config/wireless`, you will edit these files into Althea templates that will reside in`roles/build-config/templates`.
+Login via ssh and copy `/etc/config/network`and`/etc/config/wireless`, you will edit these files into Althea templates that will reside in `roles/build-config/templates`.
 Look in that folder for existing examples.
 The requirements are pretty simple, gateway mode has at least one dhcp wan port, every device must have at least one 'LAN' port if possible.
 To simplify debugging.